populationgenomics/production-pipelines/README.md

 )
 ```

-There other jobs available - refer to code examples.
+There other jobs available - refer to the code examples.

 ### Pipelines

-There are some full pipelines available in the `pipelines` folder, specifically:
+There are full pipelines available in the `pipelines` folder, specifically:

-- `pipelines/seqr_loader.py` takes CRAM/FASTQ, aligns and joint-genotypes, then annotates using Hail Query and creates an ElasticSearch index for Seqr.
+- `pipelines/seqr_loader.py` takes CRAM/FASTQ, aligns and joint-genotypes, then annotates using Hail Query and creates an Elasticsearch index for Seqr.
 - `pipelines/pedigree.py` uses Somalier and an input PED file to check pedigree and sex of CRAMs or GVCFs,
 - `gatk_sv` orchestrates workflows of [GATK-SV](https://github.com/populationgenomics/gatk-sv).

 ### Click options

-The `cpg_pipes/pipeline/cli_opts.py` module provides CLI options for Click that handle default parameters that can be used to customise a pipeline.
-The basic usage is the following:
+The `cpg_pipes/pipeline/cli_opts.py` module provides CLI options for Click that handles default parameters that can be used to customise a pipeline.
+The basic usage is as follows:

 ```python
 import click